-In order for the board of directors or executive committee to fulfil both their fiduciary duties and any legislative or regulatory obligations, it is important that they understand the business criticality of their organisation's systems, applications and data, including a basic understanding of what exists, their value, where they reside, who has access, who might seek access, how they are protected, and how that protection is verified.
+In order for the board of directors or executive committee to fulfil both their fiduciary duties and any legislative or regulatory obligations, it is important that they understand the business criticality of their organisation's systems, including a basic understanding of what exists, their value, where they reside, who has access, who might seek access, how they are protected, and how that protection is verified.

-Control: ISM-2005; Revision: 0; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The board of directors or executive committee understands the business criticality of their organisation's systems, applications and data, including at least a basic understanding of what exists, their value, where they reside, who has access, who might seek access, how they are protected, and how that protection is verified.
+Control: ISM-2005; Revision: 1; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The board of directors or executive committee understands the business criticality of their organisation's systems, including at least a basic understanding of what exists, their value, where they reside, who has access, who might seek access, how they are protected, and how that protection is verified.